-Our set target is zero - no complaints; no non-conformances; no corrective actions.
-Our last review highlighted we were running at 0.12% - down from the previous 0.11%.
+OUR TARGET IS ZERO - NO complaints; No non-conformances; No corrective actions.
+Our last review highlighted we were running at 0.09% - down from the previous 0.11%.

 Just click, on our downloadable pdf Group Quality Profile Pack.
 Here you can see our policies including Ethical, Organisational chart, ISO certificate (ISO9001:2015) on page 9, and Customer Approvals all within one document.